Seminar in Composition Faculty Fellows

 Stephanie Nygard

-I am a Teaching Associate Professor in the Neuroscience Department, where I teach writing with a focus on critical analysis and the communication of neuroscience in the media.
-My teaching emphasizes revision, rhetorical awareness, and helping students engage thoughtfully with complex scientific ideas.
-I am also excited to be part of the SCFF program and to continue developing innovative approaches to teaching and learning.
+Stephanie Nygard is a Teaching Associate Professor in the Neuroscience Department, where she teaches writing with a focus on critical analysis and the communication of neuroscience in the media.
+Her teaching emphasizes revision, rhetorical awareness, and helping students engage thoughtfully with complex scientific ideas.
+She is excited to be part of the SCFF program and to continue developing innovative approaches to teaching and learning.

 Why SCFF?
 "The SCFF program has given me the opportunity to rethink my teaching alongside a community of thoughtful, innovative colleagues, that I would have not had the chance to engage with if it were not for this program.
 It has pushed me to design more intentional, student-centered learning experiences and look at my classroom as a place to experiment, reflect, and grow, for both my students and myself."